Samandar2005/Smart-RAG-Assistant/README.md

 # Smart RAG Assistant

 A powerful Retrieval-Augmented Generation (RAG) assistant built with FastAPI, LangChain, and Groq AI.
 This application allows users to upload PDF documents, store them in a vector database, and interact with an AI-powered chatbot that provides context-aware responses based on the uploaded content.
+Features both a REST API backend and a user-friendly Streamlit web interface.

 ## Features

 - **Document Upload**: Upload PDF files and automatically process them into vector embeddings
 - **Vector Search**: Efficient similarity search using PostgreSQL with PGVector
 - **AI-Powered Chat**: Conversational interface powered by Groq's Llama models
+- **Dual Interface**: Both REST API (FastAPI) and web UI (Streamlit)
 - **FastAPI Backend**: RESTful API with automatic documentation
+- **Streamlit Frontend**: Intuitive web interface for document upload and chat
 - **Local Embeddings**: Uses HuggingFace sentence transformers for privacy and offline capability
 - **Docker Support**: Easy deployment with Docker Compose